Kharepooja1999/Module-3_3/2_Bicom System/1_Requirements/readme.md

 * to get battery information about the car ,then all LED should be in colckwise manner.
 * to get Door status of the car ,then all LED should be in anti-clockwise manner.

-Based on the press count of the switch (1-4)the above mentioned features are going to work accordingly
+Based on the press count of the switch (1-4)the above mentioned features are going to work accordingly;